MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxelements/ns-acxelements-acx_audioengine_callbacks.md

 ## -description

-The ACX_RT_STREAM_CALLBACKS structure defines callbacks for RT streaming to the ACX framework.
+The ACX_AUDIOENGINE_CALLBACKS structure defines callbacks for the ACX audio engine.

 ## -struct-fields